fleckert/notes/posts/azure-devops-yaml-preview/readme.md

 ```
 that contains a preview of the yaml pipeline.

-*_Queues a dry run of the pipeline and returns an object containing the final yaml._*
+*_"Queues a dry run of the pipeline and returns an object containing the final yaml."_*

 ## References
 - https://docs.microsoft.com/en-us/rest/api/azure/devops/pipelines/preview/preview?view=azure-devops-rest-6.1